Tuberculosis (TB)

 What is TB?

 If a person’s immune system cannot stop the TB germs from growing, they will develop active TB.
-Active TB is infectious and can spread to other people if the germs are found in the lungs or airways.
+Active TB can be infectious and can spread to other people if the germs are found in the lungs or airways.
 TB is spread through the air when a person with active TB coughs, sneezes, or talks and someone else breathes the germ into their lungs.
 To catch TB, a person must spend a lot of time with someone who is sick with active TB.

 How can I get tested for TB?